Bridport - Dorset

 1876 The Old Castle (current location of Bridport Museum) was seriously damaged by fire.

-1879 The Temperance Movement arrived in Bridport, opening the Bridport Coffee Tavern / Hotel at 3 East Street, opposite the Town Hall.
+1879 The Temperance Movement arrived in Bridport, opening a Coffee Tavern at 12 East Street (now W H Smith) and later, a hotel at 3 East Street, opposite the Town Hall.

 1879 A water wheel was added to the brewery in South Street.